The Merry Nibelung

 First Production: November 17, 1915 Johann Strauss Theater, Vienna

-Edward Albert / Boni, James R. Longacre / Prince
+Edward Albert / Boni, James R. Longacre / Prince Edwin,

 Sandra Hartman / Stasi, Dorothy Cardella / Sylva